tkurzydym/blog/src/blog/2022/september/24-vertical-monitor.md

 ## Pros of having a Vertical Monitor

-After fiddeling around with exact position and height I got massively improvements in the following areas.
+After fiddling around with exact position and height I got massively improvements in the following areas.
 Reading documents in a paper like format on screen is feeling way more intuitive while laid back on my chair and sipping coffee.